British School in the Netherlands: Junior School Vlaskamp

-Junior School Vlaskamp provides accommodation for approximately 500 children aged 3 to 11.
+Junior School Vlaskamp (JSV) is a campus in the Mariahoeve area of The Hague, providing accommodation for approximately 600 children aged 3 to 11.
 This award-winning building was opened in 1997.
-The current Headteacher is Claire Waller.
+It is situated adjacent to the Mariahoeve Tennis Club and the VUC Football Club.

+Junior School Diamanthorst

+Junior School Diamanthorst (JSD) was a former campus in the Mariahoeve area of The Hague, located around 1 kilometer east of JSV, with accommodation for approximately 200 children aged 3 to 11.
+It was opened in 2003 by the founding Headteacher, Paul Ellis.
+Until its closure in 2023, it was the smallest of the five BSN campuses.
+As of 2025, part of the former campus is being used by a daycare service.

 Senior School Voorschoten

-Situated in Voorschoten, just outside The Hague, the BSN Senior School has a capacity for up to 1,100 students worldwide.
+Situated in Voorschoten, just outside The Hague, Senior School Voorschoten (SSV) is the largest of the four campuses, with a capacity for up to 1,100 students.
 The Senior School has sports fields, hockey pitches and tennis courts.
 The classrooms include specialist areas such as design and technology; ICT; food technology; art and music; and the three sciences.
-Students can study French, German, Dutch, Spanish, Chinese and other languages as part of the native speaker programme.
+Students can study French, German, Dutch, Spanish, Chinese, Italian and other languages as part of the native speaker programme.
 There is a library and resources area, a school hall with stage and professional theatrical lighting, a cafeteria and a sports hall.
-The current Headteacher is Patrick Heuff.

 Senior School Leidschenveen

-The British school in the Netherlands have opened a new senior school in the same location as the Junior school in Leidschenveen, operating similarly to their other secondary school.
-The current Headteacher is James Oxlade.
+Situated in Leidschenveen, Senior School Leidschenveen (SSL) has capacity for 550 students, from ages 11 to 18.
+It is located adjacent to the Junior School campus, and was opened in 2018.
+It has similar facilities to the Voorschoten campus.

 School organisation

 The BSN is a non for profit organisation entirely dependent on fee income and receives no subsidy from either the Dutch or British governments.
-The school is managed by a Board of Management chaired by the CEO, Heath Monk, and composed of senior managers within the school’s teaching and support staff.
+The school is managed by a Board of Management chaired by the CEO, Louise Simpson, and composed of senior managers within the school’s teaching and support staff.
 This board is answerable to the Board of Governors, which is responsible for strategic supervision and, in turn, reports to the School Association.